This is my hands-on review of the WindyNation 100 Watt Polycrystalline Solar Panel.

 Note: If you need help installing yours, check out my tutorial on setting up a solar panel system.

-I also added an inline power meter on the solar cables and a Bluetooth module to my charge controller so I could measure the panel’s power output (keep reading for the results).
+I also added an inline watt meter on the solar cables and a Bluetooth module to my charge controller so I could measure the panel’s power output.

 As far as mounting options go, the panel has the standard selection — two holes on either side of the frame.
 It also has a small hole on each side for grounding.